 Coronavirus: Ensure free movement of oxygen tankers across country, PM Modi tells states

-The prime minister also suggested that the production of medical oxygen should be scaled up as per capacity of each plant.
+The prime minister also suggested that the production of medical oxygen be scaled up as per the capacity of each plant.

-Prime Minister Narendra Modi on Friday at a meeting with government officials on Friday directed authorities to ensure the uninterrupted movement of vehicles carrying medical oxygen as several states across the country complained of shortages of oxygen tanks, amid a second wave of coronavirus infections.
+Prime Minister Narendra Modi on Friday at a meeting with government officials on Friday directed authorities to ensure the uninterrupted movement of vehicles carrying medical oxygen as several states across the country complained of shortages of oxygen tanks amid a second wave of coronavirus cases.

-At the review meeting, attended by senior officials of several ministries, Modi was briefed about the government’s efforts to import medical grade oxygen – 50,000 metric tonnes – in order to bridge the gap between its demand and supply among Covid-19 patients.
-Many patients need piped oxygen from the tanks to breathe.
+At the review meeting attended by senior officials of several ministries, Modi was briefed about the government’s efforts to import medical grade oxygen – 50,000 metric tonnes – in order to bridge the gap between its demand and supply among Covid-19 patients.

-Modi suggested that the production of medical oxygen should be scaled up as per capacity of each plant, according to a release by the Prime Minister’s Office.
-He asked authorities to check how the surplus stocks of industrial oxygen supply in steel plants were being offered for medical use.

-The prime minister also took a detailed review of the current situation of oxygen supply and its projected use in the coming 15 days across 12 states – Maharashtra, Madhya Pradesh, Gujarat, Uttar Pradesh, Delhi, Chhattisgarh, Karnataka, Kerala, Tamil Nadu, Punjab, Haryana and Rajasthan.
+The prime minister took a detailed review of the current oxygen supply and its projected use in the coming 15 days across 12 states – Maharashtra, Madhya Pradesh, Gujarat, Uttar Pradesh, Delhi, Chhattisgarh, Karnataka, Kerala, Tamil Nadu, Punjab, Haryana and Rajasthan.

 Modi urged officials to “ensure seamless and free movement” of tankers carrying oxygen throughout the country.
 To this, the government officials told him that they had exempted all interstate movement of oxygen tankers from registering for permits, so that the suppliers can move around easily.
 The officials also told the prime minister that transporters had been asked to ensure tankers move round-the-clock with drivers working in shifts to ensure “faster turnaround and adequate capacity”.

 “Cylinder filling plants will also be permitted 24 hour working with necessary safeguards,” the Prime Minister’s Office said.
-“The Government is allowing Industrial cylinders to be used for medical oxygen after due purging.
+“The government is allowing industrial cylinders to be used for medical oxygen after due purging.
 Similarly nitrogen and argon tankers will be automatically allowed to be converted to oxygen tankers to overcome the potential shortage of tankers.”

+Modi also suggested that the production of medical oxygen be scaled up as per the capacity of each plant, according to a release by the Prime Minister’s Office.
+He asked authorities to check how the surplus stocks of industrial oxygen supply in steel plants were being offered for medical use.

 ‘Ensure smooth interstate movement of oxygen suppliers’